Here’s my list of ten-minute scripts. Most are suitable for high schools or community theatres.

 * Produced by Ghost Dog Productions, London, September 2014.

 * Produced as radio play by Viking Radio Theatre, Western Washington University, Bellingham, Washington, airs January 25, 2015.

-* Scheduled for production by Peeskill High School, Peeskill, New York, spring 2018.
+* Produced by Peeskill High School, Peeskill, New York, June 2018.

 SOMEWHERE TONIGHT, THE WASHINGTON SENATORS LAST GAME PLAYS ON